OpenEvalProject/evals/manuscripts/elife-86291/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/043k6re07 Department of Physical Education and Health in Biala Podlaska, Faculty in Biala Podlaska, Jozef Pilsudski University of Physical Education Warsaw Poland
+1. Department of Physical Education and Health in Biala Podlaska, Faculty in Biala Podlaska, Jozef Pilsudski University of Physical Education Warsaw Poland ([ROR:043k6re07](https://ror.org/043k6re07))
-2. https://ror.org/04p2y4s44 Students' Scientific Group of Lifestyle Medicine, 3rd Department of Internal Medicine and Cardiology, Medical University of Warsaw Warsaw Poland
+2. Students' Scientific Group of Lifestyle Medicine, 3rd Department of Internal Medicine and Cardiology, Medical University of Warsaw Warsaw Poland ([ROR:04p2y4s44](https://ror.org/04p2y4s44))
-3. https://ror.org/04p2y4s44 Department of Experimental and Clinical Pharmacology, Center for Preclinical Research and Technology CEPT, Medical University of Warsaw Warsaw Poland
+3. Department of Experimental and Clinical Pharmacology, Center for Preclinical Research and Technology CEPT, Medical University of Warsaw Warsaw Poland ([ROR:04p2y4s44](https://ror.org/04p2y4s44))
 4. Institute of Sport-National Research Institute Warsaw Poland

 † Corresponding author

 ## Abstract

-Oxygen uptake (VO 2 ) is one of the most important measures of fitness and critical vital sign.
+Background:Oxygen uptake (VO2) is one of the most important measures of fitness and critical vital sign.
 Cardiopulmonary exercise testing (CPET) is a valuable method of assessing fitness in sport and clinical settings.
-There is a lack of large studies on athletic populations to predict VO 2max using somatic or submaximal CPET variables.
-Thus, this study aimed to: (1) derive prediction models for maximal VO 2 (VO 2max ) based on submaximal exercise variables at anaerobic threshold (AT) or respiratory compensation point (RCP) or only somatic and (2) internally validate provided equations.
-Four thousand four hundred twenty-four male endurance athletes (EA) underwent maximal symptom-limited CPET on a treadmill (n=3330) or cycle ergometer (n=1094).
-The cohort was randomly divided between: variables selection (n runners = 1998; n cyclist = 656), model building (n runners = 666; n cyclist = 219), and validation (n runners = 666; n cyclist = 219).
+There is a lack of large studies on athletic populations to predict VO2max using somatic or submaximal CPET variables.
+Thus, this study aimed to: (1) derive prediction models for maximal VO2 (VO2max) based on submaximal exercise variables at anaerobic threshold (AT) or respiratory compensation point (RCP) or only somatic and (2) internally validate provided equations.Methods:Four thousand four hundred twenty-four male endurance athletes (EA) underwent maximal symptom-limited CPET on a treadmill (n=3330) or cycle ergometer (n=1094).
+The cohort was randomly divided between: variables selection (nrunners = 1998; ncyclist = 656), model building (nrunners = 666; ncyclist = 219), and validation (nrunners = 666; ncyclist = 219).
 Random forest was used to select the most significant variables.
-Models were derived and internally validated with multiple linear regression.
-Runners were 36.24±8.45 years; BMI = 23.94 ± 2.43 kg·m −2 ; VO 2max =53.81±6.67 mL·min −1 ·kg −1 .
-Cyclists were 37.33±9.13 years; BMI = 24.34 ± 2.63 kg·m −2 ; VO 2max =51.74±7.99 mL·min −1 ·kg −1 .
-VO 2 at AT and RCP were the most contributing variables to exercise equations.
+Models were derived and internally validated with multiple linear regression.Results:Runners were 36.24±8.45 years; BMI = 23.94 ± 2.43 kg·m−2; VO2max=53.81±6.67 mL·min−1·kg−1.
+Cyclists were 37.33±9.13 years; BMI = 24.34 ± 2.63 kg·m−2; VO2max=51.74±7.99 mL·min−1·kg−1.
+VO2 at AT and RCP were the most contributing variables to exercise equations.
 Body mass and body fat had the highest impact on the somatic equation.
-Model performance for VO 2max based on variables at AT was R 2 =0.81, at RCP was R 2 =0.91, at AT and RCP was R 2 =0.91 and for somatic-only was R 2 =0.43.
-Derived prediction models were highly accurate and fairly replicable.
-Formulae allow for precise estimation of VO 2max based on submaximal exercise performance or somatic variables.
+Model performance for VO2max based on variables at AT was R2=0.81, at RCP was R2=0.91, at AT and RCP was R2=0.91 and for somatic-only was R2=0.43.Conclusions:Derived prediction models were highly accurate and fairly replicable.
+Formulae allow for precise estimation of VO2max based on submaximal exercise performance or somatic variables.
 Presented models are applicable for sport and clinical settling.
-They are a valuable supplementary method for fitness practitioners to adjust individualised training recommendations.
-No external funding was received for this work.
+They are a valuable supplementary method for fitness practitioners to adjust individualised training recommendations.Funding:No external funding was received for this work.

 ## Introduction